John Ringling: Early circus life

+The Ringling Brothers from top to bottom: Alfred, Albert, Charles, Otto and John.

 John was born in McGregor, Iowa, the fifth son in a family of seven sons and a daughter born to a French mother, Marie Salomé Juliar, and German father, August Ringling (a farmer and harness maker).
-The original family name was "Ruengeling".
+The original family name was "Rüngeling".
 Five of those sons worked together to build a circus empire.

 The Ringlings started their first show in 1870 as "The Ringling Bros.
 United Monster Shows, Great Double Circus, Royal European Menagerie, Museum, Caravan, and Congress of Trained Animals", charging a penny for admission.
 In 1882, it was known as "The Ringling Bros.
 Classic and Comic Concert Company".
 By 1889, the circus was large enough to travel on railroad cars, rather than animal-drawn wagons.

 In 1905, John married Mable Burton.
 In 1907, the brothers bought the Barnum & Bailey circus for $400,000 from the estate of James Anthony Bailey and ran the two circuses as separate entities until the end of the 1918 season.
 John worked the circus with his brothers, declaring "We divided the work; but stood together."
 John took the advance position, traveling ahead and booking the appearances and Charles was the operating manager.